FinweLtd/doc-livesync-all/docs/tutorials/oculus_go.md

 6. Plug your Oculus Go into a power source and press *Continue*

 7. After search completes found headsets are listed.
-If multiple devices were found nearby, choose the one that matches the serial number in your headset (under the barcode), and press *Continue*
+If multiple devices were found nearby, choose the one that matches the serial number in your headset (its below the barcode under the strap), and press *Continue*

 8. Select a Wifi access point that will be used for connecting the headset to the network, and press *Continue*